danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ```

 <aside class="markdown-aside">
 This post is using the simplest possible configuration of Devise so we can quickly demo how PaperTrail will use it to record who made a change.
-However, there's a lot more complexity to integrating Devise into a real application for production.
+There's a lot more complexity to integrating Devise into a real application for production.
 See the <a class="markdown-link" href="https://github.com/heartcombo/devise/wiki">docs</a> for more details.
 </aside>

 Now let's seed the database with a few users and products.
 I'm using the [faker](https://github.com/faker-ruby/faker) gem to quickly generate some realistic looking product data.
 To keep the `db/seeds.rb` file clean, I've split up the user and product seeds into separate files.
 For a small project like this, they could go all in the same file, but it quickly gets messy as the project grows, so I like to get in the habit of splitting up the seeds files right from the start: